wcerny/DELVE6_Paper/README.md

 # Code and Data for DELVE 6 Discovery Paper
-Repository author: William Cerny, on behalf of the DELVE Collaboration (code authored in part by many individuals)
+Repository owner: William Cerny (william.cerny@yale.edu), on behalf of the DELVE Collaboration (https://delve-survey.github.io/)
 Last updated: May 14, 2023